Quandela/Perceval/docs/source/catalog.rst

 Catalog
 =======

-The concept of the *catalog* is to provide the user a set of basic of qbit or photonic gates or circuit.
+The concept of the *catalog* is to provide the user a set of basic of qbit or photonic gate or circuit.

 All circuits share the same interface that is describe by the following class ``CatalogItem``: